Frýdek-Místek: Administrative division

 Skalice forms an exclave of the municipal territory.

 Geography

 Frýdek-Místek is located about 14 km south of Ostrava.
 It is situated on the border of two historical regions.
-Místek lies in Moravia, while Frýdek lies in Czech Silesia; the Ostravice forms the border between them.
-The city is situated relatively close the borders of Poland 20 km and Slovakia 25 km.
+Místek lies in Moravia, while Frýdek lies in Czech Silesia, and the Ostravice River forms the border between them.
+The city is situated relatively close the borders of Poland (20 km) and Slovakia (25 km).

-Frýdek-Místek is located at the confluence of the rivers Ostravice and Morávka.
-The city lies mostly in the Moravian-Silesian Foothills; a small part in the north also extends into the Ostrava Basin.
-The highest point of Frýdek-Místek is the hill Ostružná in the southwestern tip of the municipal territory at 616 m above sea level.
+Frýdek-Místek is located at the confluence of the Ostravice and Morávka rivers.
+The city lies mostly in the Moravian-Silesian Foothills, but a small part in the north also extends into the Ostrava Basin.
+The highest point of Frýdek-Místek is the hill Ostružná at 616 m above sea level, located in the southwestern tip of the municipal territory.